-Hard money loans vs. other loans
+Hard money loans vs. traditional mortgages

-“They are underwritten differently and have different requirements, and they are usually short-term, with some lasting as little as six to 18 months,” explains Jeff Shipwash, CEO of Shipwash Properties LLC, a home-flipping company in Knoxville, Tennessee, that often utilizes hard money lenders for its projects.
+“They are underwritten differently and have different requirements, and they are usually short-term, with some lasting as little as six to 18 months,” says Jeff Shipwash, CEO of Shipwash Properties LLC, a home-flipping company in Knoxville, Tennessee, that often utilizes hard money lenders for its projects.

 “Also, unlike a traditional mortgage, the value in a hard money loan deal is factored into the underwriting much more than the borrower’s credit score,” says Shipwash.

-Who should use a hard money loan?
+Who is a hard money loan best for?

 The types of borrowers who tend to get hard money loans include: